michellenpm3108/BBQ-Splash-Page/readme.md

 - prevent words sticking together (min-height: 50vh, set margin for the center word -h1 )

 7/ prevent the words getting too long in big screen  (SOLUTION: max-width: 400px)

+8/ FORM:
+- scale the button to become a bit bigger in hover and focus status (SOLUTION: transform: scale(1.2) )
+- make the transition smoother (SOLUTION: transition: .5s)
+- button has gradient (SOLUTION: background-image: linear-gradient(to left, red, blue))

+9/ decorate the border top of the text top: make it gradient (SOLUTION: border-image, border-image-slice)